GNOME/loupe/README.md

 open a submenu with "Export Bundle".
 This will create a flatpak bundle, which can be installed on any system that supports flatpak.

+**In order for the Loupe flatpak to be able to read the directory images are installed in, you must install a bundle.**
+Once you have a bundle installed, development builds will work properly.

 ## Conduct

 Loupe operates under the GNOME Code Of Conduct.
 See the full